divanov2004/pset-3/README.md

 Your code needs to support numbers in the range [`0.01`, `0.99`].
 Numbers outside of this range and non-numeric values are invalid.

 There are two possible outputs.
-* `A quarters, B dimes, C nickels, and D pennies.`
+* `Q quarters, D dimes, N nickels, and P pennies.`
 * `Invalid.`

 // examples